 If I wanted a bell hop to grab my bags from my room I would have to stay with my bags until the bell hop arrived.
 I found this inconvenient and brought them to luggage services myself, located next to the main entrance.

 This room was provided for review purposes, the opinion is my own.
-This post includes affiliate links in which I get a commission if you purchase a book.
+This post includes affiliate links.

 Know Before You Go: